1jour1vin

 Wine rated (2020 guide) 94/100

-With a fresh, fruity, elegant, and slightly minty nose, this wine has a delicate, fresh structure, full of finesse in a well-balanced whole.
-Truly delicate, especially as the fruity and indulgent finish adds a charming and lively dimension.
-A beautiful bottle that will age beautifully for at least 10 to 20 years.
+With a fresh, fruity, elegant, and slightly minty nose, this wine boasts a delicate, fresh structure, full of finesse, and is beautifully balanced overall.
+It is truly delicate, especially given that the fruity, luscious finish adds a charming and lively dimension.
+A fine bottle that will age beautifully for at least 10 to 20 years.

 Loading...